CanevottiAlessia/miR-RF/README.md

 - Multi-FASTA format is also supported.

-In order to obtain the right input for the miRF application, you can install RNAfold Vienna package on your machine, in command line.
+In order to obtain the right input for the miR-RF application, you can install RNAfold Vienna package on your machine, in command line.
 To install this package run one of the following:

 ```bash
 conda install -c bioconda viennarna